paddyohanlon/remote-manifesto/_posts/2013-09-08-inspiring-russian-grandfather-potato-harvesting-machine.markdown

 The machine fascinates me.
 It’s so alien, I spent some time examining it.
 I noted the six wheels, odd front bucket, and improvised seat.
 The seat reveals several layers of older coverings—like a timeline of the machine’s life told through fabric and linoleum.

 Then there’s the externally mounted pull-string motor, and the two-lever steering.
-The left lever is pushed forward and back to control the left wheels, the the right lever controls the right hand side similarly.
+The left lever is pushed forward and back to control the left wheels, and the right lever controls the right hand side similarly.
 The plough, attached to the back of the machine, is used for bringing potatoes to the surface.
 It’s a modification Sasha himself implemented.

 <figure>
   <a href="#potatoes" id="footnote6">